Hors d'oeuvre: English savouries

 As a result of French influence on the English language, "hors d'oeuvre" has become a commonly used term in English to refer to small dishes served before meals.
 The custom of the savoury course is of British origin and comes towards the end of the meal, before dessert or sweets or even after the dessert, in contrast to the hors d'oeuvre, which is served before the meal.
-The British favored the savoury course as a palate cleanser before drinking after the meal, which made the hors d'oeuvre before the meal unnecessary.
+The British favoured the savoury course as a palate cleanser before drinking after the meal, which made the hors d'oeuvre before the meal unnecessary.
 The savoury is generally small, well spiced and often served hot, requiring cooking just before serving.
 In the Victorian and Edwardian periods, savouries included such toppings as fried oysters wrapped in bacon, and Scotch woodcock, which was a savoury made of scrambled eggs, ground black pepper and Gentleman's Relish on buttered toast, served hot.
 In France, cheese was often part of the savoury course or added with simple fruit as a dessert.
 A typical Edwardian dinner might consist of up to four courses that include two soups, two types of fish, two meats, ending with several savouries then sweets.